FeralAI/MPG/README.md

 * Supports common SOCD cleaning methods to prevent invalid directional inputs (👉😎👉 [/r/fightsticks](https://www.reddit.com/r/fightsticks/))
 * Overridable hotkeys for on-the-fly configuration

-## Usage

-### Installation
+## Installation

-Download an MPG zip package from the [Releases](https://github.com/FeralAI/MPG/releases) section, then extract to a temp folder.
+MPG is available in the Arduino and PlatformIO library feeds.
+Just open the library manager for your platform and search for `MPG`.

+A zip package is available in the [Releases](https://github.com/FeralAI/MPG/releases) section for manual installation.

-#### Arduino IDE
+### Arduino IDE

-Place the extracted folder, e.g. `MPG-0.1.1`, in your Arduino Libraries folder.
+If you're manually installing from a release zip, place the extracted folder (e.g. `MPG-0.1.1`) in your Arduino Libraries folder.
 On Windows this will usually be in `C:\Users\%USERNAME%\Documents\Arduino\libraries`.

-Then open Arduino IDE and create a new sketch or load an example from `File > Examples > MPG`.
-A full 32u4 gamepad implementation and a naive benchmarking example sketches are included.
+MPG comes with a few example sketches: a full ATmega32U4 gamepad and a naive benchmarking application.
+The examples can be loaded from `File > Examples > MPG`.

-#### PlatformIO
+### PlatformIO

-You can either search the PIO Libraries tab for `MPG` or manually edit your `platformio.ini` to add MPG to the `lib_deps` property:
+An alterative installation option for PlatformIO is to edit `platformio.ini` and add MPG to the `lib_deps` property:

 ```ini
 [env]